By James A. Martin

 With IoT devices, expect to see more businesses relying on edge computing, adds Kaushik Ray, SVP, Global Client Service Management.
-Edge computing enables data produced by IoT devices to be processed closer to where the data is created, instead of transmitting it across long distances to data centers or clouds, as Network World explains.
-By 2025, about 75 percent of enterprise data will be created and processed beyond traditional data centers and clouds, up from roughly 10 percent today, according to research firm Gartner.
+Edge computing enables data produced by IoT devices to be processed closer to where the data is created, instead of transmitting it across long distances to data centres or clouds, as Network World explains.
+By 2025, about 75 percent of enterprise data will be created and processed beyond traditional data centres and clouds, up from roughly 10 percent today, according to research firm Gartner.

-“Edge computing will become even more important, as data coming from IoT sensors needs to be analyzed immediately to drive decisions or actions within nanoseconds or milliseconds,” says Ray.
+“Edge computing will become even more important, as data coming from IoT sensors needs to be analysed immediately to drive decisions or actions within nanoseconds or milliseconds,” says Ray.
 “The perfect use case of this is driverless cars, with hundreds of sensors that require edge computing to enable the cars’ intelligence to make immediate decisions on how to react to a particular situation.”

 Other edge computing use cases include industrial automation, video monitoring, predictive maintenance, and augmented reality/virtual reality.